headrotor/masto-pinb/README.md

 favorited and bookmarked by that user.
-This can be changed by any combination of the `--toots`, `--bmarks`, and `--favs` command line options; for example using only`--favs` will bookmark only favorites, while `--toots --bmarks` wil bookmark toots and bookmarks but not favorites.
+This can be changed by any combination of the `--toots`, `--bmarks`, and `--favs` command line options; for example using only`--favs` will bookmark only favorites, while `--toots --bmarks` wil bookmark user toots and bookmarks but not favorites.

 Libraries and credentials for Pinboard and Mastodon